-Meetings of the Gila Native Plant Society are held the third Friday of the month at 7.00 p.m. in Harlan Hall, second floor, Room 219, corner of Alabama and 12th Streets, on the Western New Mexico University campus.
+Evening meetings of the Gila Native Plant Society will resume on October 19, 2018.
+They will be held throughout the fall, winter and spring on the third Friday of the month at 7.00 p.m. in Harlan Hall, second floor, Room 219, corner of Alabama and 12th Streets, on the Western New Mexico University campus.
 Free and open to the public.
 Refreshments following the program.

 Our October program will feature “Know the Trees: A Workshop” by Richard Felger, Russ Kleinman and William (Bill) Norris

 In this program, Richard, Russ and Bill will give tips on how to go about tree identification both here and elsewhere.
 It will take the form of a one-hour, hands-on workshop.
 Attendees will be provided with numerous fresh leafy stems to examine as the presenters review basic leafy shoot structure and tree identification strategies.
 If you have one, please bring a 10X hand-lens (available for on-line purchase at amazon.com) with you to this program.

 Richard Felger has been a biologist since childhood.
 He received his Ph.D. at the University of Arizona.
 Subsequently he was on the faculty of the University of Colorado and then Senior Curator of Botany at the Los Angeles County Museum of Natural History.
 Returning to Tucson, the Desert Museum and the University of Arizona, he continued research in deserts worldwide and has published widely in fields of botany, ethnobiology and new arid-land food crops.
 He has been active in international conservation, including pioneer conservation of sea turtles.
 Richard is a researcher with the University of Arizona Herbarium and lives in Silver City with his wife Silke Schneider and their many animals and plants.